marc-gavanier/marc-gavanier/README.md

 * Implementation of serverless cloud architectures managed and automated using infrastructure as code
 * Development experience improvement in order to increase feature delivery
 * Perfecting development teams with the **Software Craftsmanship** approach

+## 🎁 **My little extras**

+* I invest myself in the teams I work with and share my knowledge with passion
+* Very curious by nature, count on me to take an in-depth interest in the business
+* All my choices are pragmatic and guided by the value brought to the end user

 <!--
 **marc-gavanier/marc-gavanier** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.